infosec-ucalgary/magpieCTF-2025/readme.md

 Additionally, the binary (if compiled) must be;

-1. built inside of the container
+1. built inside of the container (`nsjail`)
-2. then copied out into `category/dist/name_of_challenge` i.e., `pwn/dist/printf1`
+2. then copied out into `category/challenge/dist/...` i.e., `pwn/printf1/dist/printf1`
-3. a sha1 hash of the binary should be included in `dist/` i.e., `pwn/dist/printf1.sha1.sig`
+3. a sha1 hash of the binary should be included in `dist/` i.e., `pwn/printf1/dist/printf1.sha1.sig`

 >Look at the script `pwn` in `pwn/` to see how all the binary exploitation
 >challenges are built.